-In total, I’d spent two months within Turkey and visited few cities and villages from the Eastern till Western side includes Trabzon, Mardin, Sanliurfa, Adiyaman, Cappadocia, Antalya, Kas, and the capital Istanbul.
+In total, I spent two months within Turkey and visited a few cities and villages from the Eastern and the Western sides including Trabzon, Mardin, Sanliurfa, Adiyaman, Cappadocia, Antalya, Kas, and the capital Istanbul.

-In Cappadocia specifically, I volunteered in a non-profit academy for disabled children named Little Prince Academy.
-The place was inspired from Le Petite Prince Book by a French author, Antoine de Saint-Exupery.
-It was simply my favourite book, as venturing Cappadocia you feel like you are stranded on a different planet with a fairy-tale landscape while learning valuable life lessons.
+In Cappadocia, specifically, I volunteered in a non-profit academy for disabled children named Little Prince Academy.
+The place was inspired by Le Petite Prince Book by a French author, Antoine de Saint-Exupery.
+It was simply my favourite book.
+Venturing in Cappadocia you feel like you are stranded on a different planet with a fairy-tale landscape while learning valuable life lessons.

-As for accommodations, they provided dormitories which could fit 20 volunteers during the summer time.
+As for accommodations, they provided dormitories that could fit 20 volunteers during the summertime.

-In Mediterranean region of Turkey I volunteered to be a photographer, writer and artist with a local mosaic artist.
-The best part of that is that I have been living in an independent house by the mountain and sea, with the small town vibe perfect for a nature-seeking traveller.
+In the Mediterranean region of Turkey, I volunteered to be a photographer, writer, and artist with a local mosaic artist.
+The best part of that is that I have been living in an independent house by the mountain and sea, with the small-town vibe perfect for a nature-seeking traveller.